Population of Native California: Post-contact changes

 The decline of Native Californian populations during the late 18th and 19th centuries was investigated in detail by Cook.
 Cook assessed the relative importance of the various sources of the decline, including Old World epidemic diseases, violence, nutritional changes, and cultural shock.
 Declines tended to be steepest in the areas directly affected by the missions and the Gold Rush.
 Other studies have addressed the changes that occurred within individual regions or ethnolinguistic groups.

-The Native Californian population reached its nadir of around 25,000 at the end of the 19th century.
+The number of Native people in California fell to its lowest point of around 25,000 at the end of the 19th century.
 Based on Kroeber's estimate of 133,000 people in 1770, this represents a more than 80% decrease.
 Using Cook's revised figure, it constitutes a decline of more than 90%.
 On this Cook rendered his harshest criticism:

 The first (factor) was the food supply ...
 The second factor was disease. ...

 A third factor, which strongly intensified the effect of the other two, was the social and physical disruption visited upon the Indian.
 He was driven from his home by the thousands, starved, beaten, raped, and murdered with impunity.
 He was not only given no assistance in the struggle against foreign diseases, but was prevented from adopting even the most elementary measures to secure his food, clothing, and shelter.
 The utter devastation caused by the white man was literally incredible, and not until the population figures are examined does the extent of the havoc become evident.

 The population subsequently rose substantially throughout the 20th century.
 This recovery may represent both true demographic growth and changing patterns in ethnic self-description.
 In the 21st century, after more than eight generations of close interaction between Native Californians and individuals of European, Asian, African, and other Native American descent, there can be little objective basis for quantifying the Native Californian component within the state's population.
 However, reservation rolls and census self-descriptions provide some information.